 Goldman is the author of four books, including the best-selling The Search for God at Harvard.
-His new book, The Late Starters Orchestra, was published by Algonquin in June 2014.
-Publisher’s Weekly has named the book one of the top 10 music books of the spring season.
+His newest book, The Late Starters Orchestra, was published by Algonquin in June 2014.
+Publisher’s Weekly selected it as one of the top 10 music books of the spring season.
 “With grace, humor, and elegance, Goldman generously invites readers into his tale,” Publishers Weekly wrote.
 “Through it all, Goldman uncovers the soul of a musician that makes him one with his cello and the music.”

 In a cluttered room in an abandoned coat factory in lower Manhattan, a group of musicians comes together each week to make music.
 Some are old, some are young, all have come late to music or come back to it after a long absence.
 This is the Late Starters Orchestra – the bona fide amateur string orchestra where Ari Goldman pursues his lifelong dream of playing the cello.

 Goldman hadn’t seriously picked up his cello in twenty-five years, but the Late Starters (its motto, If you think you can play, you can) seemed just right for this music lover whose busy life had always gotten in the way of its pursuit.